openjdk/jdk/src/java.base/share/man/java.md

     JVM monitoring and performance testing.
 Disabling it suppresses the creation of the `hsperfdata_userid` directories.
 To disable the `perfdata` feature, specify `-XX:-UsePerfData`.

-[`-XX:AltTempDir=`]{#-XX_AltTempDir}*/path*
-:   **Linux-only:** On Linux, the usual directory to use for temporary files is `/tmp`.
-In some secure container
-    environments however, `/tmp` is made read-only and so is unusable by the VM for its temporary files.
-To accommodate this uncommon circumstance the `-XX:AltTempDir` flag can be used to tell the VM to use a different temporary directory.

-    It is important to note that this setting controls not only where the VM places its own temporary files, but also the location it will look for the special files used by other VMs as part of the attach protocol for tools like `jcmd` and `jstack`.
-That means that both VMs must use the same setting of this flag.
-For example, if you start a target VM with `java -XX:AltTempDir=/scratch/vmTmp` then you must run e.g. `jcmd -J-XX:AltTempDir=/scratch/vmTmp` to interact with that target VM.

-    The directory path must of course be writable and accessible to both the target and tool VM, so the simplest arrangement is to always run both in the same container.

-    The value for `AltTempDir` must be an absolute directory path starting with `/`.
-The length of the `AltTempDir` path should be fairly small (less than approximately 80 characters) if it is to be used with the attach protocol due to path length limits for socket files.

 ## Advanced Garbage Collection Options for Java